BEST PLACES TO VISIT IN ITALY – WHERE TO GO & WHAT TO SEE

 Montepulciano is a gorgeous Medieval hilltop town in the Southern Tuscan province of Siena.
-Only two hours Northwest of Rome, and one hour 30 minutes South of Florence we believe it should be on every traveler’s Italian itinerary!
+Only one hour and 30 minutes South of Florence we believe it should be on every traveler’s Italy bucket list.

-Duck into Ristorante La Briciola at the beginning to enjoy an unforgettable pasta lunch to fuel your assent.
-After that, begin your climb pausing regularly to take in the breathtaking vistas.
+Begin your climb pausing regularly to take in the breathtaking vistas.
 Watch for La Botegga Di Pinocchio– a treasure trove filled with all things Pinocchio!
-Explore the exquisite selection of art galleries, and artisan shops.
+Explore the exquisite selection of art galleries and artisan shops.

 You’ll be rewarded when you finally reach the summit, the Piazza Grande.
 Take the stairs to the top of The Town Hall for sweeping views of the historic town and stunning surrounding area.